How to Germinate Lemon Seeds at Home

-Their delicious sour flavor and high nutrient content make them an ideal ingredient for all kinds of recipes and meal plans.
+Their delicious sour flavor and high nutrient contents make them an ideal ingredient for all kinds of recipes and meal plans.

 Lemon trees only bloom outdoors, especially if they’re planted in regions where the climate is warm and sunny most of the time.

-They are a very simple plant to care for, and you don’t need to be a professional gardener in order to collect the fruit when it has ripened.
+They are a very simple plant to care for.
+Thus, you don’t need to be a professional gardener in order to collect the fruit when it has ripened.

-The easiest way to start growing a lemon tree is with a cutting from the root of a live tree.
-But as that can be more difficult to obtain, we want to share the steps for growing a lemon tree from seed with you in today’s article.
+The easiest way to start growing a lemon tree is by cutting from the root of a live tree.
+But as that can be more difficult to obtain, we want to share how to germinate lemon seeds with you in today’s article.

-It’s a very rewarding and pleasant process, but bear in mind that your tree may not produce any fruit for between three to six years.
+It’s a very rewarding and pleasant process.
+However, bear in mind that your tree may not produce any fruit for between three to six years.
 Are you ready?

 Materials you need to germinate lemon seeds

 Lemon seeds can be grown in a pot at first and then transferred to the soil in your garden.
 It can be a very long process, but the results will be worth it.

 One lemonTo have any success germinating a lemon tree from seeds, it’s essential that you buy a lemon that’s 100% organic and free from any exposure to pesticides.
 When they’re not organic this fruit is usually sterile, and no matter how hard you try it simply won’t grow.

 If you have limited space or less than optimal climate conditions, we recommend choosing the lemon variety known as Meyer.
 It’s a smaller species and is often used for ornamental purposes.